 For purposes of determining whether the performance criteria has been met, species richness shall include all species, including non-native species.
-For informational purposes only, species richness measurements for native species (i.e., excluding non-native species) will also be calculated and included in the Annual Compliance Report that will be prepared and submitted in accordance with Section 7.0.
+For informational purposes only, species richness measurements for native species (i.e., excluding nonnative species) will also be calculated and included in the annual status report that will be prepared and submitted in accordance with Section 7.0.